RenderHeads/MayaPlugin-UVAutoRatio/README.md

 + The project solution is created with Visual Studio 2008.
 + Make sure you have set up your Maya SDK files as specified above
 + Each version of Maya has its own solution configuration.
 32-bit and 64-bit cpu targets can be selected from the solution platform list.
++ Hit 'Build' and it should build a plugin for the current configuration.

+#### Add support for additional Maya versions
-+ To add a new configuration for another version of Maya:
+To add a new configuration for another version of Maya:
 + Right-click on the solution and open Configuration Manager
 + In "Action solution configuration" select "New"
 + Select the latest release version of Maya from the list of "Copy settings from"
 + Make the name the same format but replace the version number
 + Make sure that the 32 and 64-bit settings are correct

 + Once the new configuration is created you'll need to configure the project for that configuration:
 	+ Right-click on the UVAutoRatio project and go to Properties